By DeVry University

 If you need help staying accountable as you prepare, a good course may provide the right structure.
 "Prep is a process," Zaleski says.
 "That's why many of the courses we teach at DeVry move beyond basic concepts to analyzing actual test questions.
 Our curriculum offers built-in preparation for the RHIT Exam which can help students stay on track."

 Self-guided test prep can build your RHIT-skills as well, he adds.
-A list of recommended study resources can be found on AHIMA’s website.

 5. Understand the Scoring